British International Schools- Sweden

 Upload copies of your child’s admissions documents to the final page of your online application.
 Please note that all submitted documents must be in English.
 If documents require translation, they must be stamped and signed as official, legal translations.

-Documents to be submitted at initial registration stage
+Documents to be submitted at the initial registration stage.

 - Copy of the parent’s/guardian’s passports, in separate files.
 Note: If you are a diplomatic family, we also require a copy of your visas.